 Nose assemblies are the ‘adaptor’ or ‘connector’ between an installation tool and your rivets or lockbolts.
-Nose assemblies are made up from nosepieces, collets and jaws.
-Most nose assemblies need to be purchased separately and need to suit you specific fastener.
+Nose assemblies are made up of nosepieces, collets, and jaws.
+Most nose assemblies need to be purchased separately and need to suit your specific fastener.

 Types of nose assemblies

-Some nose assemblies can be the similar in appearance, but contain different on the internal parts.
+Some nose assemblies can be similar in appearance but contain differences in the internal parts.
 No matter what brand or type of nose assembly there is on offer, you have to choose the correct nose assembly for the rivets or lockbolts you are installing.
 But how?

 Define the type of fastener

-Standard lockbolts – Lockbolts are a two-piece permanent swage lock fastening system, consisting of a pin and a collar.
-Standard lockbolts have a pre-set break point on the pin for easy installation, however, they have a limited grip range.
+Standard lockbolts – Lockbolts is a two-piece permanent swage lock fastening system, consisting of a pin and a collar.
+Standard lockbolts have a pre-set breakpoint on the pin for easy installation, however, they have a limited grip range.